 Place your tree in an area of your home, preferably a south-facing window, where it is going to get plenty of sunlight.
 Supplement with a grow light if it will not receive at least 6 to 8 hours of sunlight a day.
 You may also need to create humidity for your tree by placing the pot on a saucer of pebbles or misting the leaves daily with water.

-Watering: Key Limes do not like wet feet.
-Be sure to give your tree a deep watering so that it can penetrate into the root system.
-After watering, allow the top 2-3 inches of the soil to dry out completely before watering again.
-Yellowing and droopy leaves is a common sign of overwatering while brown, dry leaves are a sign of under watering.
-Mulching can help retain the soil moisture and also combat competing grasses/weeds.
+2. Watering: Be sure to give your tree a deep watering so that it can penetrate into the root system.
+After watering, allow the top 2 to 3 inches of the soil to dry out completely before watering again.

-For potted Key Lime, stick your index finger into the soil down to about 2 inches.
+For potted Key Lime Trees, stick your index finger into the soil down to about 2 inches.
 If there is moisture present, hold off on watering until it feels more dry at that depth.
 When ready to water, stop once you see it escaping the drainage holes at the base of the pot.

 4. Pollination: Though this tree is self-fertile, you can pollinate your indoor trees by hand.
 Simply take a small, dry, fine tipped paint brush and stick it into the center of the bloom.
 Swirl it around and collect the pollen on the brush.
 Go to the next bloom and repeat the process until every bloom has been treated.
 Do this once daily and don’t wash the paintbrush until after the blooms have been pollinated.